wywin/PelicanBlog/content/school/terms-of-service-documents-are-a-pain-to-read.md

     I am not a lawyer, and I have no idea if they're any good.
 So, from that not-lawyer position, these documents are ***dreadfully boring***!
-While they vary in length (iTunes obviously being the worst offender), they are written with so many definitions and CamelCase words, they are neigh-unreadable most of the time.
+While they vary in length (iTunes obviously being the worst offender), they are written with so many definitions and CamelCase words, they are nigh-unreadable most of the time.
     The Python CLA is the most user-friendly document, but the link I was given is on the subdomain legacy.python.org, so I'm guessing it was retired / updated since this version was penned.
 I hope they didn't make it much longer...